scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-buffers.md

 Saving Awkward Arrays to HDF5
 -----------------------------

-The [h5py](https://www.h5py.org/) library presents each group in an HDF5 file as a [MutableMapping](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes), which we can use as a container for an array-set.
+The [h5py](https://www.h5py.org/) library presents each group in an HDF5 file as a {class}`collections.abc.MutableMapping`, which we can use as a container for an array-set.
 We must also save the `form` and `length` as metadata for the array to be retrievable.

 ```{code-cell} ipython3
 file = h5py.File("/tmp/example.hdf5", "w")